Website VS Web Apps: What’s the difference?

 What is a website?

 Well, you are on one, for starters.
-Websites are collections of related web pages that contain text, audio, video and so much more; it’s a blend of visual and text content.
-The types of websites cannot be numbered since they are so versatile, going from blogs, to dating blogs, to online shops and educational websites.
-Some of the most popular ones are Wikipedia, Google and Amazon.
-The main characteristics of websites are the fact that they are user-friendly, easily accessible and easily found when using a search engine.
+Websites are collections of related web pages that contain text, audio, video, and so much more; it’s a blend of visual and text content.
+The types of websites cannot be numbered since they are so versatile, going from blogs, to dating blogs, to online shops, and educational websites.
+Some of the most popular ones are Wikipedia, Google, and Amazon.
+The main characteristics of websites vs web applications are that websites are user-friendly, easily accessible, and easily found when using a search engine.

 From a developer point of view, websites are static, which means they do not update dynamically in relation to a database.
 Consisting of HTML, CSS (and it’s frameworks) and (various other frameworks of) Javascript, websites are one way informational feeds.